• Skip to primary navigation

 Substitutions

-Maple Syrup: Use honey or agave.
+Maple Syrup: Use honey (if they don’t need to be vegan) or agave.

 Cocoa and Cacao: You can use all of one or the other or switch up the the amounts.
 Cacao has a richer a little more bitter flavor.